foj64/web-crawler/README.md

     python train_model.py
     ```

-This script will train a RandomForestRegressor model and save it along with the vectorizer for the page content.
+This script will train a Linear Regression model and save it along with the vectorizer for the page content.

+## Tests

+### To run local tests

+1. Upload the local server for testing with page templates
+2. Run the tests:
+    ```sh
+    python tests/local_server/local_server.py
+    pytest -s tests/test_crawler_local_server.py
+    ```

 ## Contributing